 Committee chairs must be members listed as graduate faculty in sociology (see Section XVI).
-Faculty members who are not listed on the graduate faculty in sociology list may apply to the sociology graduate committee to be added to the list of graduate faculty.
+Faculty members who are not listed on the graduate faculty in sociology list may apply to the sociology graduate committee to be added to the list of Graduate Faculty (https://graduateapps.asu.edu/graduate-faculty).
 The student's research interests should match the chair's expertise and interests.
 Emeriti faculty may continue to serve as chair of the doctoral committee for one year upon retirement.
-The official appointment of the chair and members of the doctoral committee is made by the Graduate College upon the recommendation of the sociology graduate director and director of the Sanford School.
+The officialappointment of the chair and members of the doctoral committee is made by the Graduate College upon the recommendation of the sociology graduate director and director of SSFD.

 The student may request a change of committee chair or members at any time.
 This should be done through a written request to the sociology graduate committee.
-Official approval and action on this are taken by the Graduate College, after receipt of their official form for this purpose, upon recommendation by the sociology graduate director and the director of the Sanford School.
+Official approval and action on this are taken by the Graduate College, after receipt of their official form for this purpose, upon recommendation by the sociology graduate director and the director of SSFD.